VIDY/embed-web-examples/cms-ghost/readme.md

 Ghost ships with an embedded version of the Casper theme.
 You will need to upload the modified theme (included) to your Ghost application.

-1. Create a ZIP archive of the `themes/casper` directory, and name it `casper-vidy`.
+1. Create a ZIP archive of the `themes/casper-vidy` directory and name it `casper-vidy`.

     ```sh
-    $ tar czf casper-vidy.zip themes/casper
+    $ tar czf casper-vidy.zip content/themes/casper-vidy
     ```

 2. Upload and Activate the new theme~!